ananthu1834/monefystats/README.md

 The package uses csv data exported by the Monefy app.
 I could not find any APIs to get this data directly, so please inform me if someone know about it and I can add the capability to do so.

 Here is an example screenshot to get a sense of what the app looks like (will add a demo soon).
-Run the follwoing command to get it running on your system
+Run the following command to get it running on your system

 ```{r}
 runApp('monefyShiny')